 Judging: Prizes will be awarded at the discretion of the awards committee.
 A prize may not be awarded if the judges do not deem any entries to be of exceptional merit.
 All entries will be submitted to a plagiarism detection service.
 If multiple submissions are deemed exceptional, judges may elect to give the award to two recipients and divide the monetary prize accordingly.

-Prizes and Notification: The Wolfson Prize winner will be honored at the Lavender Graduation ceremony held at the end of the spring semester (May 2022).
+Prizes and Notification: The Wolfson Prize winner will be honored at the Lavender Graduation ceremony held at the end of the spring semester in May.
 The award winner in each category will receive $500.
 Note: the award may be subject to tax.